Border deaths soar; 2021 could break all-time record

 Eight of those came in a single-car crash in March, when a Dodge Ram pickup carrying illegal immigrants led Texas troopers on a 50-mile chase, then veered into oncoming traffic, colliding head-on with a Ford F-150 pickup.

-The flip side of deaths is rescues, where 2021 has already set a record.
+The flip side of deaths is rescues, and 2021 has already set a record.

-Through July, with two months still to go in the fiscal year, agents tallied 10,528 rescues.
+Through July, with two months to go in the fiscal year, agents tallied 10,528 rescues.
 That was already about double the 5,333 recorded in all of 2020.

-The majority of rescues came in the Laredo Sector, though Del Rio, a little further up the Rio Grande, has seen its numbers soar this year as migrants search for new pathways into the U.S.
+Most rescues came in the Laredo Sector, though Del Rio, a little further up the Rio Grande, has seen its numbers soar this year as migrants search for new pathways into the U.S.

 Agents have literally ridden to the rescue on horses, as they did to reach a group of eight migrants lost without water near Mexicali.
 In winter, they make snowstorm treks to pluck migrants off mountaintops.

-Homeland Security is also placing more rescue beacons throughout the remote Texas borderlands, so migrants who lost cell phones or ran out of power on a days-long hike can still summon help.
+The Department of Homeland Security also is placing more rescue beacons throughout the remote Texas borderlands, so migrants who lose cell phones or run out of power on a days-long hike can still summon help.

 The Rio Grande Valley sector has 24 beacons but will double that by the end of September.